-Increasing the uptake of low carbon technologies (LCTs) is essential to avoid the UK falling short on environmental commitments, therefore understanding the impact of increased LCT penetration on losses will be key to informing losses management.
+It is important to note that increasing the uptake of low carbon technologies (LCTs) and distributed generation is essential to avoid the UK falling short on environmental and legal commitments for Net Zero, therefore understanding the impact of increased LCT and distributed generation penetration on losses will be key to informing losses management.
 Losses will become more dependent on consumer LCT adoption and participation in smart flexible services (e.g. demand side response).
 Economic prudence on the part of the DNO will have to balance the cost of losses against smart solutions that act as alternatives to traditional reinforcement as both impact the cost to the customer.